huilinghe19/Epics_Practices/README.md

 # Get properties in spock
-## The standard attributes like position, velocity, acceleration, deceleration, base_rate,step_per_unit can be easily got in spock.
-Other epics motor attributes can not be got by default attributes.
-But we can use extra neu marcos to get them.
-"PV" is the control property, which stands for the epics PV name.
+## "PV" is the control property of the controller, which stands for the epics PV name.
 It can be easily changed to adapt to the other PVs.
+## The standard sardana motor attributes like "position", "velocity", "acceleration", "deceleration", "base_rate", "step_per_unit" can be easily got in spock.
+Other epics motor attributes can not be got by default attribute settings.
+But we can write extra neu marcos to get/set them.

 	>>> simctrl.get_db_host()
 	Result [3]: 'dide17.basisit.de'
 	>>> simctrl.get_db_port()